Rosalind Ballaster

-Rosalind Ballaster (born 1962 in Bombay) is a scholar of 18th-century literature and a specialist in Georgian theatre.
+Rosalind Margaret Ballaster (born 1962 in Bombay) is a scholar of 18th-century literature and a specialist in Georgian theatre.
 A Professor at Mansfield College, Oxford, she is a winner of the British Academy's Rose Mary Crawshay Prize for 2006.

 Life

 Rosalind (Ros) Ballaster obtained first class honours B.A. degree in English Language and Literature in 1984 from St Hilda's College, Oxford.
 In 1989, she received a doctorate in English Literature at St Cross College, Oxford.
 She was a visiting fellow at Harvard University (1988–1989).
 She joined Mansfield College as a lecturer in 1993 and became a professor in 2009.
 Between 2017 and 2021, she was the head of the Faculty of English Language and Literature at Oxford University.
 She established the Women's Studies master's degree at Oxford.